TUDelft-CITG/HOS-workbook/book/component/form.md

 :align: center
 ```

-The contours illustrated in the figure are probability density.
 It is essential to recognize that the probability of interest (i.e., failure probability) is the volume underneath the shaded area and is found by integrating the probability density in the region of interest.

 ## Design Point